 Intersection depths & zoning of Cu sulfides indicate that mineralization in the gap area may be relatively flat-lying, with significant potential for lateral expansion.

 The new holes are midway along 4 km of prospective structures between the Cirrus deposit and the high-grade Thunder prospect.
-Importantly, drill results continue to demonstrate a strong correlation between Moving Loop Electromagnetic (“MLEM“) targets and Cu mineralization.
+Drill results demonstrate a strong correlation between Moving Loop Electromagnetic (“MLEM“) targets and Cu mineralization.

 In the map below, look at the green-shaded areas — Cirrus, Cyclone, Chinook & Corona — making up the 17.5M tonnes of 1.2% Cu.
 (Note, 65% of the MRE is > 1.5% Cu, –> 3-5x the average grade of bulk tonnage deposits).

 Compare them to the dotted-line blobs representing high-priority EM & IP target areas outside the MRE.
-There are numerous MLEM targets yet to be drilled, and only ~5% of a 100-km-long prospective Cu belt has been explored.
+Numerous MLEM targets are yet to be drilled, and only ~5% of a 100-km-long prospective Cu belt has been explored.

-The following interview of Aston Bay’s CEO Thomas Ullrich was conducted in the week-long period ended June 12th.
+The following interview with Aston Bay’s CEO, Thomas Ullrich, was conducted during a week-long period that ended on June 12th.
 Please continue reading to learn why Aston Bay’s shares could be a steal at $0.105, down from a 52-week high of $0.34 in mid-August 2023, when the Cu price was $3.66/lb.!

 Why are you so excited about Aston’s 20% interest in Storm Copper?